-The Lake is an enchanting picture; and those who have beheld some of the renowned European inland waters, have asserted, that it developes imagery little inferior in natural beauty and creative decoration to those reservoirs, which history and poetry have consecrated to perennial remembrance.
+The Lake is an enchanting picture ; and those who have beheld some of the more renowned European inland waters, have asserted, that it developes imagery little inferior in natural beauty and creative decoration to tl tu fe ra br so th ur la ar la rq those reservoirs, which history and poetry have consecrated to perennial remembrance.
 Upon a calm summer's day, when in the season the forest displays its numberless lights and shades, and the mountain, wood and waters all repose in undisturbed calmness, the quietude of the scene exactly harmonizes with the placidness of a good conscience.
-If the beholder there recalled Henry Kirke White to his memory, he might justly and feelingly soliloquize in the strains of that lamented Bard:
+If the beholder there recalled Henry Kirke White to his memory, he might justly and feelingly soliloquize in the strains of that lamented Bard :